These are some of the most common machine-learning interview questions.

 Labeled data guides the model toward learning data patterns, and unlabeled data improves model generalizability.

 Deep learning is a subfield of machine learning that uses neural networks to detect complex patterns.
-For example, chatbots and image classification.
+It is used in chatbots and image classification.

 Training data refers to the portion of the data that a machine learning algorithm uses to learn patterns.